huooong/Genome-Assembly-and-QC/README.md

 3. **Read filtering using Filtlong**
    - Filter raw reads based on quality and length thresholds to improve assembly quality.
-      - Minimum read length: 1000 bp.
+      - Minimum read length: 500 and 1000 bp.
-      - Keep top 90% highest-quality reads.
+      - Keep top 95% and 90% highest-quality reads.
+      - Remove bases until only the best quality 50 Mbp remain.

 4. **Genome assembly with Flye**
    - Using filtered Nanopore reads.